 Source: U.S. Department of Health and Human Services, Administration for Children and Families, caseload tabulations and unpublished tabulations from the TRIM3 microsimulation model.

-- Between 2001 and 2002, there was essentially no change in the number of eligible families for the TANF program.
+- Between 2002 and 2003, there was a small increase in the number of families eligible for the TANF program.

-- Participating families includes families receiving cash assistance only.
+- Participating families include families receiving cash assistance only.
 Families who receive services and benefits other than cash assistance are not included in the participation rate.

 |September 1994 (revised)||15.3||10.7||69.6|

 |Fiscal Year 2001||15.2||7.3||48.0|

 |Fiscal Year 2003||17.8||8.9||49.9|